 Active income vs. Passive income

-Passive income is defined as money you can earn without actively working.
+A passive income is the money you can earn without actively working.
 Passive income streams have become popular as more people pursue entrepreneurship and remote work.

 A passive income stream differs from an active income stream in that it requires no effort to maintain once you have made your initial investment.

-This is often done through selling a product or service, but it can also be accomplished by participating in a business or investing in real estate.
+You can do this through selling a product or service, but you can also accomplish it participating in a business or investing in real estate.